ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Daily Kennebec journal._](https://chroniclingamerica.loc.gov/lccn/sn82014248/1885-03-26/ed-1/seq-4)

 #### 1885-03-26 &middot; Augusta, Me.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ei-ed in sending loos to mill or market
-where there is liability to danger of the
-kind spoken of.—People and Patriot.
-Kverlnsting Fence.
 A correspondent gives the Western Ku­
 ril his method of making everlasting
 fence posts He says he discovered mam